 At present, much of my work focuses on religion and democracy in Latin America.
-My book manuscript, Crosses and Culture Wars: Evangelicals, Catholics, and Brazilian Democracy, develops a novel explanation for Brazil’s recent period of political and religious polarization, focusing on the competitive incentives clergy face.
+My book manuscript, Mobilizing the People of God: Religion, Culture Wars, and Democracy in Brazil, develops a novel explanation for Brazil’s recent period of political and religious polarization, focusing on the competitive incentives clergy face.

 I am also working on two big projects related to gender, socialization, and work processes in academia.